Allan Border: Missed opportunities

 The Fourth Test in Adelaide produced the closest definite result in Test-Match history.
-Australia slumped to eight for 102 in pursuit of the 186 runs needed to give them a series victory, but the lower-order batsmen rallied and took the side to within one run when Craig McDermott was given out by a controversial decision.
+Australia slumped to eight for 102 in pursuit of the 186 runs needed to give them a series victory, but the lower-order batsmen rallied and took the team to within one run when Craig McDermott was given out by a controversial decision.
 Knox recorded Border's reaction:

 Sitting in the dressing room he clutched a lucky cricket ball in his hands.
 Finally we were going to beat them.
 Finally Border was going to beat them.
 Two runs short, Walsh got Craig McDermott with a lifter.
 The keeper caught the ball, but the cameras caught Border.
 He sprang to his feet and hurled his ball into the floor.
 An entire career's worth of frustration captured in a single gesture.

 This, felt Knox, became "the enduring image" of Allan Border.

 The one-run loss made the Fifth Test at Perth the decider: Australia was unable to regroup after its Adelaide disappointment and succumbed to the pace of the West Indies attack on a traditionally fast and bouncy wicket.
 Australia was crushed by an innings within three days, Border recording the first pair of his first-class career.
 It was a poor end to a modest season in which he scored 298 runs at 33.11.
 His failure to defeat the West Indies was the biggest disappointment of his career: he retired one year before it was finally done.

 Australia then made a brief tour of New Zealand, drawing the Test series one-all.
 In the First Test at Christchurch, Border scored 88, passing Gavaskar's record for the most Test runs.